GabeGiancarlo/LoRax/README.md

 #### Fox-Jack Reference Files

-The original Fox-Jack repository is included as a submodule at `shared/reference/fox-jack/` for reference and attribution.
+The original Fox-Jack repository is included in `devices/oncler/fox-jack-reference/` for reference and attribution, since the Oncler device is built on the Fox-Jack foundation (same hardware platform - Luckfox Pico Max).
 All original Fox-Jack files are preserved with their original licenses and attribution.

 #### Attribution Requirements